Alkaline Diet Explained (and made easy!)

 Again, the shortcut is to grab the Alkaline Recipe System – it includes BOTH of my recipe books, plus a bunch of bonus extras to make it even easier – but this is a fantastic start for you.

-Knowing what to eat, drink and snack on – without it becoming a stress – is one of the keys to the alkaline diet, and turning it from the alkaline diet into that alkaline lifestyle.
+Knowing what to eat, drink and snack on – without it becoming a stress – is one of the keys to getting alkaline, and turning it from a diet into that alkaline lifestyle.
 And that’s what it’s all about.

-Make Your Alkaline Diet Plan EASY Step 3: Focus on a Small Core of Little Things to Make It Easy & Powerful!
+Make It EASY Step 3: Focus on a Small Core of Little Things to Make It Easy & Powerful!

 And this is where we take it to a whole new level.
 We’ve talked about the 80/20 above and how it applies to the alkaline lifestyle, and this is where I want you to take it a step further and take it a bit more seriously.